tacf/tacf.github.io/content/posts/package-management-with-oci/index.md

 First of all -- How does `brew` work?

 `brew`, simplified, is a tool that allows you to define *formulas* on how to install software locally.
 Beyond what you would expect a formula to have, like a version, server location of the package, os specific rules, formulas also depend on a *strategy*.
 A *strategy* defines how you should fetch your package.
 This is where your newly acquired knowledge of how to handle *OCI Spec* comes in handy.
-With the whole process we went through you are now capable of designing a strategy that is able to leverage the *OCI* compliant APIs to pull your artifacts and allow your `brew` *formula* to work its magic on installing it.
+You now possess the tools to be able to create a `brew` strategy that is able to leverage the *OCI* compliant APIs to install your software packages.

-# References
+## References
 - https://www.pluralsight.com/resources/blog/cloud/history-of-container-technology
 - https://erzeghi.medium.com/yet-another-brief-history-of-container-d-2962eac9679e
 - https://sestegra.medium.com/oci-registry-store-more-than-container-images-08ca1ac74a01